dfuen010/Data-Centric-FinGPT-Research/scrapers/SEC_Filings_Edgar/readme.md

 ```

 V2.
 Create a new conda environment using the environment.yml file:
-1. CD into the directory where the environment.yml file is located
+1. CD into the same directory where the environment.yml file is located
 2. Run the following command in your terminal:

 ```bash